2.5. TorchLean API

 2.5.7.
 When To Use A Lower Layer

-Most users can stay at import NN.
-Use a lower layer when the lower layer is exactly what you are
+Start with import NN.
+Use a runtime layer when the runtime layer is exactly what

 -

-NN.API.RuntimeorNN.API.TorchLeanonly when the lower layer API is the topic. -
+NN.API.RuntimeorNN.API.TorchLeanonly when the runtime API is the topic. -

 NN.Entrypoint.*for a narrow import tied to a specific narrative (specs, runtime, floats, or verification).